-STORMS staff is conducting beta testing of the “survey wizard” tool and the cost reporting categories prior to consideration of adoption of the proposed standardized cost reporting requirements as a state water quality control policy.
-The purpose of beta testing is to assess the applicability of the survey tool and the cost reporting categories to the participant municipalities.
-Beta testing also allows agencies participating to identify whether categories and subcategories require further development.
-The beta testing period will be six months and success of the beta testing program is highly dependent on the extent of participation from MS4 permittees.
+STORMS staff conducted beta testing of the reporting form and the cost reporting categories prior to consideration of adoption of the proposed standardized cost reporting requirements as a state water quality control policy.
+The cost reporting categories outlined in the first draft of the policy were used for the beta test.
+The purpose of beta testing was to assess the applicability of the reporting form and the cost reporting categories to the participant municipalities.
+Beta testing also allowed agencies participating to identify whether categories and subcategories required further development or refinement.
+The beta testing lasted for six months and was completed on November 15, 2023.

 Table 15: Phase I & II MS4 permittees participating in the beta test listed by region.